pravega/pravega/documentation/src/docs/metrics.md

 # Configuring Own Metrics

-1. On the start of a segment store/controller service, start a Metrics service as a sub service.
+1. On the start of a Segment Store/Controller Service, start a Metric Service as a sub service.
 Please check [`ServiceStarter.start()`](#example-for-starting-a-metric-service)

 ```java
 public class AddMetrics {